 Effective regulation of the satellite communications industry is essential to Asian consumers’ ability to receive the thousands of television streams that make up the Asian pay TV industry.

 For over a decade, Casbaa – and its Satellite Industry Committee – was active in promoting open markets for satellite services in Asia, and in urging national and international regulatory bodies not to make frequency assignments that will result in fatal interference with TV broadcasts.

 The Asia Video Industry Association (AVIA) now takes on that mantle.

 Several governments have assigned C-band frequencies to broadband wireless systems, greatly impeding the locals’ ability to receive broadcasts on those frequencies – used for five decades by the satellite and television industries.

-If you’d like a clear, one-page representation of the issues involved, you can download one here.
+If you’d like a clear, one-page representation of the issues involved, you can download this AVIA Briefing Paper.

-If you are a pay TV operator, ask your engineering people if you rely on the C-band to get the programming you and your customers need.
-Then contact your national telecoms regulator, and let them know that C-band is vital for your business and your links with the rest of the world.
+If you’re a user of satellite C-band services, contact your regulator, and let them know that C-band is vital for your business and your links with the rest of the world.